Report Identity Theft: What to Do If Your Identity is Stolen

 Reporting Identity Theft

-When you believe identity theft has taken place, here are steps you can take:
+When you believe identity theft has taken place, use these steps to report the problem:

-First, contact the fraud departments of each of the three major credit bureaus.
-Tell them to flag your file with a fraud alert including a statement that states that your creditors should get your permission before opening any new accounts in your name.
-This makes it harder for an identity thief to open an account in your name.
+First, contact the fraud departments of the three major credit bureaus.
+Tell them to flag your file with a fraud alert, including a statement that states that your creditors should get your permission before opening any new accounts in your name.
+Flagging your account makes it harder for an identity thief to open an account in your name.
 When you have an alert on your report, a business must verify your identity before it issues credit.
 The initial alert stays active for 90 days.

-At the same time, ask the credit bureaus for copies of your credit reports.
+Review your credit report carefully to ensure no additional fraudulent accounts have been opened in your name or unauthorized changes made to your existing accounts.
+Also, ask the credit bureaus for copies of your credit reports.
 Credit bureaus must give you a free copy of your report if it is inaccurate because of fraud.
-Review your reports carefully to make sure no additional fraudulent accounts have been opened in your name or unauthorized changes made to your existing accounts.
-In a few months, order new copies of your reports to verify your corrections and changes, and to make sure no new fraudulent activity has occurred.
+In a few months, order new copies of your reports to verify your corrections and changes and ensure no fraudulent activity has occurred.

 Report Fraud | Order Credit Report | Website | |